Community Readiness Model

 - Stabilization – the community activities are supported by administrators and other community leaders.

 - Confirmation/expansion – activities have been implemented and the community is comfortable with addressing the health issue.

 - High level of community ownership – data are being gathered that support the efforts, and the approach may be replicated in other communities.

 The Community Readiness Model is issue-specific because community readiness varies depending on the health topic being addressed.
 Community readiness also varies depending on the factors that influence health, such as knowledge, leadership, and resources.
 The Community Readiness Model is useful for identifying approaches for addressing new health issues, when looking to involve different segments or sub-populations of the community, for identifying approaches to sustain an ongoing effort, and for community planning.

 Resources to Learn More

-Overview of the nine stages of community readiness and also includes the assessment of readiness and the process for conducting a community readiness assessment.
+Defines nine stages of a community readiness model, and includes a process for conducting a community readiness assessment.

 Organization(s): TriEthnic Center at Colorado State University

-Describes what community readiness is, why we use it, when it should be used, who should be involved and how to apply the model.
+Describes the concept of community readiness, why it is important, when it should be used, who should be involved and how to apply the model.